openresty/lua-resty-core/lib/ngx/balancer.md

         # this is the real entry point
         listen 10000;

-        location / {
         # make use of the upstream named "backend" defined above:
         proxy_pass backend;
-        }
     }

     server {